leanswift/leanswift.github.io/mobile/src/pages/pick-reporting.md

 The bottom scanner can be used to scan any field value on tapping a field and the scanner can fill the scanned data into that tapped field.

-look up options allows to view the balance id's fetched from M3.
+lookup options allow us to view the balance id's fetched from M3.

 ​	![7_PR_lookup](../images/PR/7_PR_lookup.gif)

 ### <a name="report-item"></a>Report Pick Item

-After entering the details for the line item it can be reported using slide to confirm slider action.
+After entering the details for the line item it can be reported using a slide to confirm slider action.

 But all the entered data will be validated against the line item and reported.